 In fact, some studies indicate that the bacteria in your gut (gut flora) can play a crucial role in toxin neutralization.
 It’s their job to stimulate the digestive process and produce vitamins that help keep your gut healthy.

-But, when there’s an imbalance of these bacterias (which can be caused by a food intolerance), the harmful bacterias can take over and cause many negative symptoms including bloating.
+But, when there’s an imbalance of these bacteria (which can be caused by a food intolerance), the harmful bacteria can take over and cause many negative symptoms including bloating.

 Eliminating and replacing problem foods from your diet may help fight against bloating.
 The quickest way to identify your food intolerances is by taking a blood test that measures IgG antibody levels against a variety of different food proteins.

 This kind of testing helps to quickly identify which foods are responding negatively with your system and can be more efficient than food journaling or guess-and-check diets.